codefresh-io/docs.codefresh.io/_docs/getting-started/create-a-codefresh-account.md

 ## 1. Select your Identity Provider

 First, navigate to the [Codefresh Sign Up page](https://g.codefresh.io/signup).
-Codefresh currently supports Github, Bitbucket and Gitlab as a Git provider.
+Codefresh currently supports GitHub, Bitbucket and Gitlab as a Git provider.
 If you are using another Git provider please [contact us](https://codefresh.io/contact-us/) to discuss alternative options.
 You can also select Azure or Google as an identity provider.